tagtogorg/tagtog-doc/on_premises_README.md

 ## Troubleshooting

-Upon any question or issue, always feel free to write a description of the problem on our [GitHub issues page](https://github.com/tagtog/tagtog-doc/issues), or shoot us directly an email: [info@tagtog.net](mailto:info@tagtog.net).
+Upon any question or issue, shoot us directly an email: [info@tagtog.net](mailto:info@tagtog.net).

+Please provide detailed information of the problem and **send us always the container logs**: `docker logs tagtog_webapp_1` && `docker logs tagtog_taskmanager_1`.

-You can also check the following possible solutions.
+Alternatively, first try one of the following solutions.

 ### Problems with docker container `tagtog_taskmanager_1` or document uploading: